hmakholm/smhasher/src/LongNeighborTest.md

 You can set `STORE_3BIT_HASHES` to `false` to conserve memory at the expense of not discovering collisions between two 3-bit variants.
-This is generally only useful if you are on a 32-bit machine, or if you have jacked `MAXRANGE_3DELTA` up way high and have the patience enough to compute a trillion hashes but not the RAM to store them.
+This is generally only useful if you are on a 32-bit machine, or if you have jacked `MAXRANGE_3DELTA` up way high and have the patience to compute billions of hashes per base but not the RAM to store them.

 If you have even more time to spare you can increase `BASES_PER_LENGTH` to try more random base messages for each message lenght.
 But beware that this may sometimes mask problems, such as the particular problems Murmur2A has with all-zeroes bases.

+Note that the random base messages are _deterministic_, using the message length as a seed.
+If you want to improve coverage by running the test several times, you'll need to modify the code that generates random bases.

-## Detaching from SMHasher
+## Detaching the test from SMHasher

 At the time of this writing, the code is only weakly coupled to SMHasher.
-You can grab `LongNeighborTest.{cpp,h}` and `Birthday.{cpp.h}` (which contains a helper function for computing very small birthday-collision probabilities in a numerically stable way), and be on your way.
+You can grab `LongNeighborTest.{cpp,h}` and `Birthday.{cpp.h}` (which contains a helper function for computing both small and large birthday-collision probabilities in a numerically stable way), and be on your way.

 The main code depends on SMHasher's `Random.h` for creating base messages, but it should be easy to substitute another PRNG.